mohsinulhaq/react-popper-tooltip/README.md

 We worked with react-popper-tooltip with flexibility in mind and tried to provide a configurable parameter to every internal decision we made.
 You can turn parts of the functionality on and off based on your requirements.

-- If you use `click` to trigger the tooltip, it seems reasonable to close the tooltip when you click anywhere outside the tooltip.
+- If the tooltip opened, it seems reasonable to close it when you click anywhere outside.

 > To change this functionality, use the option `closeOnClickOutside`.